looptool/download/README.md

 # The Loop Tool

+*The University of Melbourne has developed a new version of Loop Tool.
+Please visit the new Github repository:* [https://github.com/completing-the-loop/loop-tool-dashboard](https://github.com/completing-the-loop/loop-tool-dashboard)

 Learning Analytics Tool for Blackboard and Moodle

 The Loop Tool consists of the following 2 components: